 Constant Changes in Technology

-New technologies pose the threat of rendering a product redundant and eventually become obsolete.
+New technologies pose the threat of rendering a product redundant and eventually becoming obsolete.
 Therefore, Nvidia needs to innovate to evade any such eventuality continuously.

 Conclusion

 Nvidia, by industry standards, is a leader.
-The company has invested so much in innovation and technology and so far is reaping greatly.
-However, the company needs to strengthen its products so that all of the company’s products perform strongly in the market to increase revenues to increase liquidity for the company.
+The company has invested so much in innovation and technology, and so far is reaping great rewards.
+However, the company needs to strengthen its products so that all of the company’s products perform strongly in the market, to increase revenues and liquidity for the company.